syl20bnr/spacemacs-elpa-mirror/melpa/cosmo-readme.txt

-This package provides a cosmological calculator for Lambda-CDM models.
-Such a framework describes a homogeneous and isotropic universe containing a cosmological constant (Lambda) and a Cold Dark Matter (CDM) component, besides ordinary species.
-The model is characterized by the following parameters:
+Cosmological calculator for Lambda-CDM models.

-- H_0 :: Hubble parameter (expansion rate) today.
+The package provides interactive commands for handy computation of cosmological distance measures.
+For instance, to display a summary table, type:

-- Omega_m0 :: Matter density parameter today.
+  M-x cosmo-calculator

-- Omega_Lambda :: Cosmological constant density parameter.
+All cosmological quantities are computed at a given value of the gravitational `redshift' of photons frequency due to the expansion of the Universe.

-- Omega_r0 :: Relativistic species (e.g., photons plus
+To set the cosmological parameters, type:

-              neutrinos) density parameter today.
+  M-x cosmo-set-params

-- Omega_k0 :: Curvature density parameter today.
-This
+The Lambda-CDM model is characterized by the following parameters:

-              parameter is derived from the others above according to Friedmann's equation
+- `H0': Hubble parameter (expansion rate) today (e.g., 70 km/s/Mpc).
-              Omega_m0 + Omega_Lambda + Omega_r0 + Omega_k0 = 1.
+- `omatter': Matter density parameter today (e.g., 0.3).

-All cosmological quantities are computed at a given redshift
+- `olambda': Cosmological constant density parameter (e.g., 0.7).
-value:
+- `orel': Relativistic species density parameter today (e.g., 0.0001).

-- redshift :: Gravitational redshift of photons frequency due to the expansion of the Universe.
+The curvature density parameter today is derived from the others above according to Friedmann's equation.

 Definitions follow Hogg (1999)
 <https://arxiv.org/abs/astro-ph/9905116>.